Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This work proposed a sample-efficient curriculum learning methodology for efficiently and effectively training a reinforcement learning agent to accomplish robust stabilization for Quadrotors.
-A compounded reward function was proposed to capture performance specifications related to transient performance, and steady-state accuracy in robust stabilization of a Quadrotor.
-The performance of the curriculum-trained RL policy was thoroughly tested in a physics based simulator, with different initial conditions and in the presence of disturbances.
-The results revealed that curriculum training is more sample-efficient than one-stage training, while yielding superior performance.
+This work proposed a sample-efficient three-stage curriculum learning methodology for efficiently and effectively training a reinforcement learning agent to accomplish robust stabilization for Quadrotors.
+An additive reward function was proposed to incorporate transient performance and steady-state accuracy requirements.
+From the results, it was concluded that curriculum learning was significantly more sample efficient compared to one-stage training (for the considered task and reward structure), which failed to achieve the learning objective even after 100 million time steps, with the same reward and PPO hyperparameters.
+The performance of the curriculum-trained RL policy was thoroughly tested in a physics-based simulator, from different initial conditions and in an inspection scenario requiring the policy to track a sequence of inspection view poses.
 The future work involves automating the curriculum setup and transferring the policy to real drones, thereby closing the simulation-to-reality gap.